 The above information is provided by the Consular Section of the Australian Embassy in Rome for the convenience of enquirers, but neither the Australian Government, nor the Embassy, nor Efffetti can take any responsibility whatsoever in regard to the consequences of using the above information.

 Australian Embassy Website Marriage of Australians in Italy Embassy of Australia

-An Italian wedding coordinator will return to you asking for a non binding request for a call, which will help you and us focus on your exact request for the wedding.
+An Italian wedding coordinator will reply to you requesting a non-binding call, which will help you and us focus on the exact requirements for your wedding.